discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-And if we add the last few line of desired proprieties for the one that we are using in this final piece of code we are done, let's go to the `src/index.ts` and add them:
+And if we add the last few lines of desired properties for the one that we are using in this final piece of code we are done, let's go to the `src/index.ts` and add them:

 ```ts
 // REST OF YOUR CODE